ksharinarayanan/SourceWolf/README.md

 -   Crawl through responses to find hidden endpoints, either by sending requests, or from the local response files (if any).

 -   Create a list of javascript variables found in the source

+-   Extract all the social media links from the websites to identify potentially broken links

 -   Brute forcing host using a wordlist.